Theatre & Dance

 Saturday 28th March 2020 at 9.30am

 As we take a break from an exciting day of Astronomy themed lectures Exploring the Cosmos, join us at a musical interlude of tunes inspired by Space, performed by local young painist Matthew Doidge.
+This is a free, unticketed event.
 For more information, click here.

 Redditch Astronomical Society are holding events at Artrix througout March to celebrate British Space Week - check out the other exciting events below: